 First, let’s talk about some basic cloud computing terms.
 There are two types of cloud platforms: public and private.

 Public cloud platforms are available publicly, offering data services to customers across industries and locations.
 The most popular public cloud providers include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
-Public cloud generally costs less for organizations to operate when compared with on-premise solutions and can provide greater scalability at a moment’s notice.
+Public cloud generally costs less for organizations to operate when compared with on-premises solutions and can provide greater scalability at a moment’s notice.

 Private cloud platforms are privately owned and operated by one organization only.
-Private clouds are often found on-premise, run by businesses and government agencies that choose to have their own cloud services.
+Private clouds are often found on-premises, run by businesses and government agencies that choose to have their own cloud services.
 They may architect this platform themselves or use a managed private cloud from a third-party vendor.
-While some private clouds are located on-premise, others can also be found in vendor-owned data centers and located offsite to help businesses lower their data center costs.
+While some private clouds are located on-premises, others can also be found in vendor-owned data centers and located offsite to help businesses lower their data center costs.

 Businesses have many reasons for selecting public cloud, private cloud, or a blend of the two.
 Public cloud platforms like AWS, Azure, and Google are providing their users with additional capabilities, such as machine learning, to help them not only store but analyze their data.

 In many cases, an organization may choose one cloud environment over another because of security and compliance regulations.
 Some business leaders believe that a private cloud is “safer” than a public cloud environment.
 However, data breaches and other security vulnerabilities most frequently stem from misconfigurations on the part of the end user, not the public cloud provider itself.

 Today, businesses have more diverse requirements for the security, compliance, and management of their data.
 Cloud technology is evolving to make interconnectivity between platforms easier for these organizations.

 The integration of cloud platforms with one another can fall into two categories: multi-cloud and hybrid cloud.